ILoveStudy/richardresume.io/english.resume.md

 ## Internet tools knowledge

-- Git
+### Git

 - Familiar with Gitlab / gitolite server build quickly
 - Familiar with Git's core commands
 - Git enterprise application practice for many years
 - Familiar with git workflow

-- Maven
+### Maven

 - Understand the Maven life cycle
 - Understand the Maven plugin system
 - Familiar with Maven core commands
 - Familiar with Maven's pom configuration system

-- Jenkins
+### Jenkins

 - Understand the overall Jenkins architecture
 - Familiar with Jenkins for continuous integration
 - Familiar with Jenkins plug-in system

-- Linux
+### Linux

 - Familiar with common commands of Linux operation and maintenance
 - Understand Linux users and permissions
 - Familiar with Shell script programming

-- Virtual container
+### Virtual container

-  - On the docker side:
+##### On the docker side:

 - Familiar with the use of DockerFile
 - Familiar with DockerCompose integrated application portfolio
 - Understand Docker service orchestration implementation

-  - Kubernetes
+##### Kubernetes:

 - Understand the construction and use of Kubernetes production cluster environment

 ## Summary of project experience and practice: